American robin: In culture

 The American robin is the state bird of Connecticut, Michigan, and Wisconsin.
 It was depicted on the 1986 Birds of Canada series Canadian $2 note (this note was subsequently withdrawn.)
 It has a place in Native American mythology.
 The story of how the robin got its red breast by fanning the dying flames of a campfire to save a Native American man and a boy is similar to those that surround the European robin.
 The Tlingit people of northwestern North America held it to be a culture hero created by Raven to please the people with its song.
 The Peace Bridge robins were a family of American robins that attracted minor publicity in the mid-1930s for their prominent nest on the Canadian side of the Peace Bridge connecting Buffalo, New York, to Fort Erie, Ontario.

 American popular songs featuring this bird include "When the Red, Red Robin (Comes Bob, Bob, Bobbin' Along)", written by Harry M. Woods.
 Although the comic book superhero Robin was inspired by an N. C. Wyeth illustration of Robin Hood, a later version had his mother nicknaming him Robin because he was born on the first day of spring.

 The species is considered a symbol of spring.
 A well-known example is a poem by Emily Dickinson titled "I Dreaded That First Robin So".
 Among other 19th-century poems about the first robin of spring is "The First Robin" by William Henry Drummond, which, according to the author's wife, is based on a Quebec superstition that whoever sees the first robin of spring will have good luck.
 The association has continued down to the present day, as, for example, in one Calvin and Hobbes cartoon from 1990 that had Calvin celebrating his inevitable wealth and fame after seeing the first robin of spring.
-The harbinger of spring sobriquet is borne out by the fact that American robins tend to follow the 37 F isotherm north in spring, but also south in fall.
+The harbinger of spring sobriquet is borne out by the fact that American robins tend to follow the 37 F average temperature isotherm north in spring, but also south in fall.
 In a study of 209 psychology students at the University of California, Berkeley, Eleanor Rosch found that the robin was, in the students' minds, the most prototypical example of a bird (though the students did not have the opportunity to specify the species of robin).
 Robin egg blue is a color named after the color of the bird's eggs.